Dhall777/digivision/README.md

 		- `price_model_training_params = Prediction_Agent.trained_model_params(price_model, training_dataset)`
 		- `Prediction_Agent.evaluate_price_model(price_model, price_model_training_params, testing_dataset)`
 		- `x_test = [80]`
-			- just an example x_test, but can be whatever date/price combination you wish
 		- `Prediction_Agent.price_prediction(x_test, price_model, price_model_training_params)`
 		- `x_test` expects an integer (I should get used to defining this via Elixir's typespecs annotation... meh)
-		- `x_test` can be whatever number your heart desires

 - Disclaimer
 	- This app is just a manifestation of my journey with deep learning, use it as you wish.